Lab 8: Project Team Meeting 1

 To prepare for lab, do the following:

-Connect with your team to make a great shared start:
+• Connect with your partner to

 • Establish norms for how you communicate and make decisions